-In the first months, it is normal to have a shock loss and all transplanted hairs fall out.
+In the first months, it is normal to have a shock loss, and all transplanted hairs fall out.
 After this period, the hair growth cycle re-starts, and new hairs start to grow.
-The transplanted hair is more resistant to male and female pattern hair loss (AGA) because hairs on the sides and back of the head (donor site) are generally less sensitive to androgens.
+The transplanted hair is more resistant to female and male pattern hair loss (AGA) because hairs on the sides and back of the head (donor site) are generally less sensitive to androgens.

 How can a hair transplant go wrong?

 The average failure rate of hair transplants is 5%.
 In professional clinics, the rate is below 1%.

 - Overharvesting and leaving scars in the donor area.

 - Damaging existing hair roots.

 - Tissue rejection or inflammation in the recipient area.

 - Very low graft survival rate due to improper techniques.

 - Compilations that couldn’t be properly dealt with by non-medicals and nurses.